ITrust/closure-itrust-library/README.md

  * modules_info_uris_key: Key used in the file for the URIs part;
  * use_renaming_map: Provides an existing renaming map file for the compilation (see [Google Closure Stylesheets](https://code.google.com/p/closure-stylesheets/))

-The builder will automatically create `--module` flags as you define them in your JSON file.
+The builder will automatically create `--module` flags as defined in your JSON file.
 You will get 2 files once the compilation successed: `mod1.js` and `mod2.js`.

 **Resolving file dependencies into modules**
 Modules loading is managed by [ModuleLoader](http://docs.closure-library.googlecode.com/git/class_goog_module_ModuleLoader.html) and [ModuleManager](http://docs.closure-library.googlecode.com/git/class_goog_module_ModuleManager.html).